+Journal Prompt 12: If you could take home any animal from the zoo as a pet, which would you choose – and why?

+I would take a raccoon back home because they are cute!!!

+The first time I saw a raccoon was last year Christmas in Australia, when my family travelled to Australia to visit my sister who was studying in Sydney.
+I saw three raccoons in the zoo and they were so cute!!!
+I couldn’t take my eyes off them.

+I know that raccoons are very smart and tricky.
+They have flexible bodies and can walk with two feet.
+They love finding food in the garbage, but they are still so cute!
+They love “washing food” to find its shape.
+They love water, too; they love taking baths and swimming.

+If I could take home any animal from the zoo, I would definitely take home a raccoon.

 [Journal 13: What is your favorite way to show your individuality?: Draft 1]

+Journal Prompt 13: What is your favorite wat to show your individuality?

 I think the most important part of being a good friend is telling truth.
 Many people might think it’s not a good action to tell their friends what they do is right or wrong, but I say that only there is a people who really listen to what your suggest is the friend that you should make.
 When we are talking to our friends, we shouldn’t talking like making commandment, we should make sure we are really saying these things just for their goods.
 I think it’s really important to be honest and make friend sincere, others definitely know who are really be sincere and honest to them.